Precious Blood (song)

-"Precious Blood" is the debut single by American punk rock band The Gits, and their first official release.
-The record was released as a limited edition 7" single of only 800 copies by the local Seattle label Big Flaming Ego Records.
+"Precious Blood" is the debut single by American punk rock band the Gits, and their first official release.
+The record was released as a limited edition 7-inch single of only 800 copies by the local Seattle label Big Flaming Ego Records.
 Included in the track listing were early versions of "Precious Blood" and "Seaweed" (later re-recorded for the Enter: The Conquering Chicken album) as well as "Kings & Queens" (later included on the Frenching the Bully album).